natanast/natanast/README.md

 - 👩‍💻 Bioinformatics Scientist
 - 👩‍🔬 M.Sc.
 Translational Research in Biomedicine (Molecular Biology and Genetics Department | DUTh)
 - 🧬 B.Sc.
-Biochemistry and Biotechnology (Biochemistry and Biotechnology department | UTh)
+Biochemistry and Biotechnology (Biochemistry and Biotechnology Department | UTh)

 <!--
 **natanast/natanast** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.